-globalQuery(fieldname, key, param)

-globalQuery(fieldname, key, param)
+globalQuery(fieldname, key, param, attribute-list)

+IDVault.globalQuery("fieldname", "key", {param}, [attribute-list])

-Executes the predefined directory abstraction layer query key (see "Queries General Properties" on page 72).
+Executes the predefined directory abstraction layer query key (see "Queries General Properties" on page 80).
 If the field name is specified, the result of the query is used to refresh the content of the field.
 To retrieve a list without storing the result in a field, use a null value for the fieldname parameter.
 The param parameter is used as input to the query.
-The parameter has the form {parname1:value,parname2:value}, in which the value can be an individual value or an array.
+The parameter has the form

+{parname1:value,parname2:value}, in which the value can be an individual value or an array.
+The [attribute-list] allows you to get values of multiple attributes.
 The first column of the result list (always a DN) is used for the data value, and the second column is used for the display label.

 You can call this function in the client or in the workflow script engine.
 Ensure that the first parameter (fieldname) is omitted if the function is used in the Identity Manager engine scripts.
-This function has the following syntax in workflows: IDVault.globalQuery(key, param)
+This function has the following syntax in workflows: IDVault.globalQuery(key, param, attribute-list)